dankovacek/bcub/setup_scripts/README.md

 use, but the second method yields a format that is more performant for spatial querying.

+### Direct Extraction

+The `extract_attributes_direct.py` script will extract attributes from the basin polygon sets and save them to a `geojson` file.
+The attributes are extracted from the DEM, land cover, and soil data layers.
+Since the pour points are unique, the pour point geometry column is used to index rows between the basin geometry (polygon) files and the attribute files.
+This makes interacting with the data more performant since we drop the polygon geometry column that’s responsible for most of the memory usage.

 ### Postgres & PostGIS

-The `populate_postgis.py` script assumes Postgres is installed, and a user (with password) and a database have been created.
+The `create_database.py` script assumes Postgres is installed, and a user (with password) and a database have been created.

-At the bottom of `populate_postgis.py`, there are four variables that are required to connec to the database. `db_host`, `db_name`, `db_user`, and `db_password`.
+Towards the bottom of `create_database.py`, there are four variables that are required to establish a database connection. `db_host`, `db_name`, `db_user`, and `db_password`.
 Update these variables to match your database configuration.

-For a detailed walkthrough on setting up Postgres and PostGIS, see [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-22-04).
+For a details on setting up Postgres and PostGIS, see [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-22-04).

 > **Note**<br> `db_host` is typically localhost, but if you are